roman-milk/roman-milk.github.io/a-weird-one.md

  Recognizing a "Get the fuck out of here" when I hear it I went to my car.
 When I got in I rolled down a window and I heard:

  ".....so much bullshit!
 You thought you were going to catch me cheating on you and....."
-Report_Story #4